100 Famous Views of New York City (After Hiroshige)

 2025

-This series of watercolor drawings takes as its jumping-off point Hiroshige’s woodblock print cycle One Hundred Views of Edo, a set of 117 views of specific locations in and around Edo (now Tokyo).
+This series of watercolor drawings responds to Hiroshige’s woodblock print cycle One Hundred Views of Edo, a set of 117 views of specific locations in and around Edo (now Tokyo).
 Researchers have created maps which diagram Hiroshige’s series, with points denoting the approximate location from which a person could have stood in the 19th century in order to see the view depicted in each print.

 Each watercolor in this series was created according to a multi-step process.
-First, the arrangement of coordinates from maps of Hiroshige’s prints was transposed, at scale, over a map of New York City.
-Then, photographs were taken at each of the resultant locations in New York City.
-These photographs, like the prints, were seasonal; for example, if a given print by Hiroshige depicts a “Spring” view, the photograph of the corresponding New York location would be taken during the Spring.
-The watercolor drawings based on these photographs pay homage to Hiroshige’s compositional idiosyncrasy: for each photograph, a selection of shapes were taken from the corresponding woodblock print, which serve as a sort of mask placed over the photograph.
-So the resultant watercolors depict only the parts of the photograph that are visible through the shapes pulled from the corresponding print.
+First, the arrangement of coordinates from a map of Hiroshige’s viewing locations was transposed, at scale, over a map of New York City, with the area of the Nihonbashi commercial sector in Tokyo corresponding roughly with Times Square in Manhattan.
+Then, photographs were taken at each of the resultant locations as they fell in New York City, New Jersey, and the surrounding waterways.
+These photographs, like the prints, were seasonal.
+For example, if a given print by Hiroshige depicts a “Spring view,” the photograph of the corresponding New York location would be taken during the Spring.
+Hiroshige’s print cycle is noted for its radical compositional approach, with forms often placed in the extreme foreground of the image, sometimes nearly obscuring the depicted landscape.
+The watercolor drawings pay homage to this compositional idiosyncrasy: for each photograph, a selection of shapes were taken from the corresponding woodblock print, which serve as a mask placed over the photograph.
+The resultant watercolors depict only the parts of the photograph that are visible through these shapes, with the space outside of the shapes left blank.

-This installation consists of the 42 watercolors that reference Hiroshige’s 42 “Spring” prints.
+This installation consists of the 42 watercolors that reference Hiroshige’s 42 “Spring” prints, the first 42 prints from the One Hundred Views of Edo series.